 You can find an excellent guide to 3D printing here!

 3D printing is offered to Louisville Library cardholders, but only library staff and trained volunteers can operate the printer.
 If you are printing from the catalog, you will need to stay with the printer during your entire print so you can let us know if anything goes wrong.
 If you have submitted your own file for printing, the library will print your file for you!

 - Any object from our 3D Print Catalog, which is always expanding.
 Due to demand and limited resources, each customer is limited to a single 2-hour slot each week.

 - You can submit an application for your own .stl design to us to review and print using the eform below.

 - Any object from our 3D Accessibility Catalog - These are objects designed to assist those with disabilities, arthritis, or other conditions.
 Please limit requests to one request every two weeks as these files can be quite large.

 We offer 3D Modeling Open Labs twice a month.
 Check our Makerspace Calendar for dates and times.

 - For 3D Print Catalog appointments, contact us at 303-335-4820 or email us at email@example.com to request a time.
 Appointments must be made at least one day in advance.

-- For your own downloaded or created files, please submit a 3D Print Application for Non-Catalog Files along with your .stl file to firstname.lastname@example.org
+- For your own downloaded or created files, please complete the eform below and email your .stl file to firstname.lastname@example.org